Well welcome to the Rebellion, let's learn along with Finn.

 - A third CR90 isn't CRAZY, but a 4th may be.
 May not be, if you really want to run Cracken...

 - Buy what you want!
 They are your plastic spaceships, of course.
 If you see something you love the look of, get that.
 Hopefully I'll have an article up soon about using it properly.

-- If you can, as Eric recommended, another maneuver tool ($8) is helpful, and the Corellian Conflict and eBay/trade for Upgrade Cards are always good.
+- If you can, as Eric recommended, another maneuver tool ($8) is helpful, and the Corellian Conflict/Rebellion in the Rim and eBay/trade for Upgrade Cards are always good.
 If your store is established, you might be able to find older Alternate Art (Fancy Pictures!) upgrade cards floating around in previous tournament kits, which is LITERALLY just as good as going to eBay for them.